Policy Issues

 Issue: Historic Preservation

 In addition to preserving and protecting more than 1 billion objects, many museums are historic themselves, and their collections are critical to telling our collective national story.
 Historic sites and historic preservation efforts not only protect our national heritage, but they are also economic engines and job creators in the thousands of communities they serve.
 Minimal government funding helps to leverage significant private support, often through the Historic Tax Credit.
-In FY 2023 an omnibus spending bill outlined appropriations for the Historic Preservation Fund (HPF) with a record-setting overall funding level of over $204 million, $62.15 million of which was allocated to State Historic Preservation Offices (SHPOs) and $23 million to Tribal Historic Preservation Offices (THPOs).
-Competitive grant programs received funding as follows: Save America’s Treasures (SAT): $26.5 million, African American Civil Rights: $24 million, Paul Bruhn Historic Revitalization grant program: $12.5 million, Historically Black Colleges/Universities: $11 million, Semiquincentennial celebration grants: $10 million, History of Equal Rights grants: $5 million, Underrepresented Community grants: $1.25 million.
+FY 2025 HPF appropriations have yet to be decided by Congress, which is operating under a continuing resolution until March 14th.
+The FY 2024 enacted funding level for the HPF came in at $188.6m, $62.15 million of which was allocated to State Historic Preservation Offices (SHPOs) and $23 million to Tribal Historic Preservation Offices (THPOs).
+Competitive grant programs received funding as follows: Save America’s Treasures (SAT): $25.5 million, African American Civil Rights: $24 million, Paul Bruhn Historic Revitalization grant program: $10 million, Historically Black Colleges/Universities: $11 million, Semiquincentennial celebration grants: $7 million, History of Equal Rights grants: $5 million, Underrepresented Community grants: $1.25 million.
+This most recent HPF appropriation fell short of the record-setting funding in FY 2023, of over $204 million.

 We urge Congress to:

-- support the permanent reauthorization of the Historic Preservation Fund (HPF), and increase the authorization to no less than $250 million annually; support FY 2025 funding of at least $70 million for State Historic Preservation Offices (SHPOs) and at least $34 million for Tribal Historic Preservation Offices (THPOs); provide at least the following amounts for competitive grant programs under the HPF: $40 million for Save America’s Treasures, $28 million for African American Civil Rights, $17 million for Paul Bruhn Historic Revitalization grants for the rehabilitation of historic properties and economic development of rural communities, $13 million for Historically Black Colleges/Universities, $11 million for U.S. Semiquincentennial celebration grants for our nation’s 250th commemoration, $7 million for Equal Rights grants, $5 million for Underrepresented Community grants; and support the Historic Tax Credit by cosponsoring the Historic Tax Credit Growth and Opportunity Act.
+- support HPF appropriations for FY 2026 at no less than $225 million of which at least $70 million will go toward funding State Historic Preservation Offices (SHPOs) and $34 million for Tribal Historic Preservation Offices (THPOs), and minimum funding amounts for competitive grant programs under the HPF: $40 million for Save America’s Treasures; $28 million for African American Civil Rights; $17 million for Paul Bruhn Historic Revitalization grants for the rehabilitation of historic properties and economic development of rural communities; $13 million for Historically Black Colleges/Universities; $11 million for U.S. Semiquincentennial celebration grants for our nation’s 250th commemoration; $7 million for Equal Rights grants; and $5 million for Underrepresented Community grants.
 Include museums in, and provide robust funding for, programs for federal agencies tasked with carrying out America 250 programming and commemorations in the FY 2025 appropriations process.

-» The full issue brief is available on the Historic Preservation page or as a Historic Preservation printable PDF.
+» The full issue brief is available on the Historic Preservation issue page.

 Issue: Climate Action and Museums